Consumer medicine information

 Hepatic adverse events.

-Hepatic failure, sometimes fatal or resulting in liver transplant, has been reported with obeticholic acid treatment in PBC patients with decompensated cirrhosis.
+Hepatic failure, sometimes fatal or resulting in liver transplant, has been reported with obeticholic acid treatment in PBC patients with either compensated or decompensated cirrhosis.
 Obeticholic acid has not been adequately studied in patients with hepatic decompensation.

 Some of these cases occurred in patients with decompensated cirrhosis when they were treated with higher than recommended doses (e.g. started on Ocaliva 5 mg once daily); however, cases of hepatic decompensation and failure have continued to be reported in patients with decompensated cirrhosis even when they received lower doses (e.g. 5 mg once weekly).
 See Section 4.3 Contraindications.